JS-Dev-VV/fullstackvaibhav/README.md

-- 👋 Hi, I’m vaibhav
+- 👋 Hi, I’m Vaibhav Verma
-- 👀 I’m interested in javascript
+- 👀 I’m interested in JavaScript
-- 💞️ I’m looking to collaborate on fullstack web development using javascript
+- 💞️ I’m looking for collaboration in fullstack web development using JavaScript
 - 📫 just drop a mail to reach me at fullstackvaibhav@gmail.com